lord/backtalk/readme.md

 server.listen("127.0.0.1:3000");
 ```

 You can look in the `examples` directory for more information, or the [blog post](https://lord.io/blog/2017/backtalk) walking through the examples.
-Things should be mostly documented as well — if you run `cargo doc --open` in the repository you can view it.

 ## Inspiration